This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 What You Need To Know When Swimming With Permanent Hair Dye

-Most of us have been dyeing our hair different shades for as long as we can remember.
+Most of us have been dyeing our hair in different shades for as long as we can remember.

 For the most part, we know what is important when it comes to maintaining our hair once it’s colored.